NexPlayer/iOS-SDK/low-latency.md

 #### Buffering option 3

 Constant Buffer Mode.
 The latency value is calculated by the player at the beginning of playback and maintains the value unchanged during playback.
-The latency increases more than when using Auto Buffer Mode, but the rebuffering will be reduced and try to maintain constant latency after rebuffering.
+The latency increases more than when using Auto Buffer Mode, but the rebuffering will be reduced, and try to maintain constant latency after rebuffering.

 Example :